JuliaAI/MLJ.jl/paper/paper.md

 *probablistic* - meaning it's `predict` method returns a sampler object - *or* it is *deterministic* - meaning it returns objects of the same scientific type as the training observations.
-To use a probabilistic model to make deterministic predictions one can easily wrap the model in a pipeline with an appropriate post-processing function, or use additional `predict_mean`, `predict_mean`, `predict_mode` methods to deal with the common use-cases.
+To use a probabilistic model to make deterministic predictions one can wrap the model in a pipeline with an appropriate post-processing function, or use additional `predict_mean`, `predict_mean`, `predict_mode` methods to deal with the common use-cases.

 The "sampler" objects returned by a probabilistic predictor are objects that can be sampled using Julia's `rand` method.
 Where